hbldh/pybankid/examples/qrdemo/README.md

 These are the steps that the application takes:

-1. Ask the user for Swedish Personal Identity Number (PN).
+1. Ask the user for Swedish Personal Identity Number (PN) or initiate an authentication without.
 2. Upon POSTing that PN to the backend, initiate a BankID `authenticate` session.
 This generates tokens that one can create QR codes from using the `generate_qr_code_content` method.
 3. Continuously update the QR code according to the description in the BankID Relying Party Guidelines